oWASDo/Dictionary_C_in_main/README.md

 # Dictionary_C_in_main
-Simple implementation of Dictionary key value in C
+Simple implementation of Dictionary key value (with fixed memory) in C